 Label launched circa 1980 by Claddagh Records, the well-known Irish folk label.
-The

-singles were issued in pink die-cut sleeves (though SPIN 7 was also issued in a
+The singles were issued in pink die-cut sleeves (though SPIN 7 was also issued in a

 stamped white sleeve) while the label (on which the Irish spelling "Faetain" is

 used) was customised with a band logo.
+A phaeton (faetan or faetain in Irish) is a type of

 The Spies, Banditz and Major Thinkers are all listed in the main band pages.
 The Spies single is a gem and is especially recommended.
 The cancelled second single is a great loss.
+The Banditz also recorded an unissued second single though it was not assigned a catalogue number.

 Cal Batchelor is a Canadian musician who lived in the UK during the 70s and 80s and was a founding member of Quiver.
 He recorded with Kevin Ayers, Cochise and Matthews Southern Comfort to name but a few.
 In the late 70s he recorded a solo album which came to the attention of Phaeton Records.
 Phaeton announced a single but it never came out and the deal fell through.
 Norman Teeling is now best known as a fine arts painter.
 He was active in the music scene in Dublin in the 1960s playing with The Difference among others; he graduated from NCAD in 1975 and became a full-time painter in the 1980s; he is credited with composing both sides of the Jim Power & Taurus single from 1978 and released his first solo single on Phaeton in 1981, the live B-side of which features Eric Bell (ex Thin Lizzy) and is now hard to find, as are his two solo LPs for the label.
 The first is a mix of styles, the second is blues rock.
 The Establishment were the ex Cromwell duo of Micheal Kiely & Patrick Brady who had an earlier LP on Irish EMI ("The Unfree Child", 1978).
 Cromwell's "At The Gallop" LP is a major rarity but is neither the bludgeoning heavy rock nor the Stones-meet-Lizzy mix it's usually claimed to be by dealers.